The Grodes: History

 In the intervening years the band's work has come to the attention of garage rock collectors and enthusiasts.
 Many of the songs recorded by both The Grodes are included on the CD compilation Let's Talk About Girls!
 Music From Tucson 1964-1968.
 The songs "Let's Talk about Girls" and "Cry a Little Longer" appear on the Trash Box 5-CD compilation, put out by Hit Records, and "Cry a Little Longer" is included on its 5-disc LP counterpart, the Pebbles Box.
 Both Let's Talk About Girls and Cry A Little Longer have been covered by several artists.
-Let's Talk About Girls was covered by The Undertones, The Pretty Things, The Hypstrz -- and German girl group The Brood (who appropriately renamed it Let's Tslk About Boys).
+Let's Talk About Girls was covered by The Undertones, The Pretty Things, The Hypstrz—and German girl group The Brood (who appropriately renamed it Let's Talk About Boys).
 Cry A Little longer has been released as video by groups including Imperial State Electric, Yard Trauma and Better Men Than You.